 Worcester offers a wide variety of dining experiences.
 Click here for some of our personal recommendations for where to dine downtown, so that you can plan a wonderful evening out in one of Forbes' Top 10 Most Livable Cities in America.

 Wheelchair seating can be purchased online, by phone at 877.571.SHOW (7469), or in person at our box office.
 Wheelchair seating is indicated with the following popup message: "This seat is reserved for wheelchair patrons.
 If purchased, the seat will be removed for wheelchair accessibility."

 The Hanover Theatre has gift certificates available in any denomination for recipients to use in full or for partial payment for event tickets.
 Please call our box office at 877.571.SHOW (7469) for more information, or purchase online.

 It is generally impossible for touring shows and performances to be rescheduled, and so we do not cancel events due to inclement weather.
-As is the case with other touring performances and sporting events, we are unable to refund tickets but in extreme weather conditions we will do our best to exchange your tickets to an alternate performance, if applicable.
+As is the case with other touring performances and sporting events, ticket sales revenue belongs to the touring show, and we can’t refund purchases without their permission.
+We will do our best to exchange your tickets to an alternate performance of the same show, if applicable.
 Please leave extra time to travel to the theatre and do not endanger yourself.